Pomona Game Programming Schools

 The Master of Fine Arts (MFA) in Interactive Media is a graduate program that deals with computer-based entertainment technology.
 The program includes several undergraduate and graduate-level gaming courses.
 Topics include interface design, sound design, business management, computer graphics and design of online multiplayer environments.

-Located about 28 miles from Pomona, the University of California - Riverside offers several game programming courses through its computer science department, as well as a summer certificate program in video game design.
+Located about 28 miles from Pomona, the University of California - Riverside offers a game programming course.
 Located around 35 miles from Pomona, California State University - San Bernardino features a game development option within its BA in Computer Science and Engineering program.